jlrickert/zet/docs/328/README.md

 ## Retrospect

 This recipe made 8 pancakes of which we ate 7.
 We also had 7 eggs, and a 12oz package of bacon.
 Made [chia jam](../329) as well.

 The pancakes came out relatively thick.
 At first I had the eclectic griddle set to 300f for the first side.
 Ended up turning the temperature down to 250f on the second flip to give the chance for the center to cook.
 I could

-## Meta

-    tags: #baking